 Malcolm Summer’s photographs take the viewer on a global journey.
 Based in Berlin, Germany, Summer explores the urban realities of cities like San Francisco, Honolulu, Barcelona, Rome, or Berlin.
 His images are fresh with an engaging balance of traditional perspectives and new discoveries.
 Continue reading Malcolm Summer – Street Photography

 The original version of generation/mutation was launched on DIGITALSOULS.COM in March of 1998 with a simple call to artists.
 The call consisted of a few hand-coded HTML pages: a project description, a downloadable 41 Kb JPEG image file, and three instructions.
 Participating artists were asked to Continue reading generation/mutation v.1.1

 Marcel Duchamp’s invention of the readymade changed the course of twentieth century art.
 Investigating the question of whether it is possible to make a work that is not a work of art led him to select ordinary, industrially manufactured objects and to present them as works of art.
 One of the most important moments was the selection of the object.
 It was to happen with complete indifference, completely avoiding the influence of “taste.”
 Continue reading Readymade Daily

 Liu Bolin’s work continues to amaze audiences around the world.
 His site specific installations often play on the theme of hiding in plain sight.
 Bolin is a master at making himself disappear in public places and situations.
 He makes himself invisible by painting himself, his face and clothes, to match the background behind him.
 Continue reading Hiding in Plain Sight: Liu Bolin and the Art of Disappearance

 A pilot in Germany flew a plane along a carefully planned course that sketched out a giant syringe on the flight recorder, like a hi-tech etch-a-sketch.
 The image seems fitting to the end of this year, with Covid-19 vaccinations becoming available to more and more people around the globe.
-The flight took about an hour … Read more